mmmmmx1/dlink/DIR-806/2/readme.md

 `target remote 127.0.0.1:12345`

-Set the HTTP_ST parameter as REMOTE_PORT="8888;ls;", The results are shown in the figure below:
+Set the REMOTE_PORT parameter as REMOTE_PORT="8888;ls;", The results are shown in the figure below:
 ![image-1](../img/2.jpg)
 No filtering is done, and then the lxmldbc_system function is passed in to execute causing the command execute